 Example of MuDirac Usage

-To learn how to use mudirac, let’s try a simple example.
+To learn how to use MuDirac for this task, let’s try a simple example.
 Open a text editor and write the following:

 element: Au